The Deeper Learning Dozen

 Laura Hecht Colletta draws on her experience with school counseling and youth development to support schools and districts in preparing all students for success.
 Previously, Laura was the Assistant Director of College & Career Readiness at The Urban Assembly School for Law & Justice (SLJ) in Brooklyn, NY.
 Prior to working in college access, Laura oversaw out-of-school time programming at SLJ.
 She developed partnerships with community organizations to ensure students had access to after-school and summer enrichment opportunities that supported their academic and social-emotional development.
 Most recently, Laura worked as a Research Manager at the Harvard Graduate School of Education, leading a national research project focused on how schools can leverage counseling systems to improve student outcomes.
 Laura holds a B.A. in Political Science from Haverford College and an Ed.M. in Education Policy & Management from the Harvard Graduate School of Education.

-Kim Frumin, Research Director
+Kim Frumin, Director of District and School Support

 Kim Frumin DLD Pic 2021.jpeg